carbon-language/carbon-lang/lldb/docs/resources/contributing.rst

    folder on disk for examples.

  - **Coding Style**: LLDB's code style differs from LLVM's coding style.
-   Unfortunately there is no document describing the different.
+   Unfortunately there is no document describing the differences.
 Please be consistent with the existing code.

 For anything not explicitly listed here, assume that LLDB follows the LLVM